hadronized/blog/luminance_design.md

 - the blending equation, source and destination blending factors
 - whether the depth test should be performed
-- an update function to update the `Program` being in use – so that each object can has different properties used in the shader program
+- an update function to update the `Program` being in use – so that each object can have different properties used in the shader program
 - a reference to the `Tessellation` to render
 - the number of instances of the `Tessellation` to render